astulfonimatteo-hue/Berg_Linux/README.md

 This approach keeps the installation image smaller while allowing BergOS to provide a much broader software selection after installation.

-Discover more on the APPLICATION.md file.
+Discover more in the APPLICATION.md file.

-## Audio and Networking

-PipeWire provides the system audio and multimedia infrastructure.

-NetworkManager handles wired and wireless networking, VPN connections, and other network configuration requirements.

-BergOS also provides both xdg-desktop-portal and xdg-desktop-portal-kde for proper integration between sandboxed applications and the KDE Plasma desktop.

 ## Design Philosophy